mse-parallel-programming/game-of-life/REPORT.md

 ![](.img/re-benchmark-2.png)

+> These benchmarks show quite well that grid size is the most important  parallelisation factor, as all runs process the same amount of cells over time (512^2 \* 1600 = 1024^2 \* 400 = 2048^2 * 100), but runs with smaller sizes and more generations tend to perform worse than runs with larger sizes and fewer generations.

 ### Bigger Test Data

 One aspect when benchmarking is that test data is big enough.
-With a grid of 2048x2048 a speedup of 4.10 was achieved.
+With a grid of *2048x2048* a speedup of *4.10* was achieved.
 What if one goes beyond this size even further?

 The following benchmarks show runs with quite large grids.
 They continue the trend of the previous benchmarks and one can observe even better speedups, gradually approaching the theoretical maximum.